expo/expo/docs/pages/technical-specs/expo-updates-0.md

 The choice of manifest and headers are dependent on the values of the request headers.
 A conformant server MUST:

-* Return a manifest that describes the most recent update ordered by creation time satisfying all constraints imposed by the [request headers](#manifest-request).
+* Respond with a manifest for the most recent update, ordered by creation time, satisfying all parameters and constraints imposed by the [request headers](#manifest-request).
+The server MAY use any properties of the request like its headers and source IP address to choose amongst several updates that all satisfy the request's constraints.

 ### Manifest Response Headers